To put it bluntly, throughput time is the time required to make a product. But it’s not only about standing by the assembly line with a stopwatch.

-By using established continuous improvement methodologies, manufacturing managers can work to reduce time for inspection, queue and waiting and hone those for process.
+By using established continuous improvement methodologies, manufacturing managers can work to reduce the time for inspection, queue and waiting, and hone those for the process.

 They can also couple these methodologies with flexible and agile MRP and ERP software to automate the tasks and reflect in accurate Bills of Material (BOM) to free them up for further improvement initiatives.